 Employees and contractors are paid hourly when the work schedule or work product varies.
 For example, if one week Sal works 12 hours and another week Sal works 37 hours, then it’s best to pay Sal hourly.
 Hourly workers are typically considered non-exempt, which is a human resources and legal term that means they must be paid for overtime; they are not “exempt” from overtime.
-If you are not sure whether you are required to pay overtime, read our complete article on the difference between exempt and non-exempt employees.

 Overtime is usually paid on more than 40 hours worked in a week at 1.5 times the employee’s regular pay rate.
 However, some states, like California, require overtime to be calculated on hours worked per day.
 For example, in California, any hours more than eight that are worked in one 24-hour period must be paid using the overtime pay rate.
-Most timekeeping systems will help you identify overtime hours.

 Employees are paid a salary when their pay doesn’t change from week to week.
 They’re paid based on an annual amount, regardless of how many hours they work in a given week or pay period.
 Often, the employer will suggest that their pay is based on a stated number of hours each week, but there’s typically no hour-by-hour tracking of that time worked for payroll purposes.